World's largest peacetime Airlift

 Latest Special Olympics Airlift news

-Celebrating the Launch Donor to the 2026 Special Olympics Airlift Campaign: The Parker-Hannifin Foundation
+Clipped Wings Returns to Support the 2026 Special Olympics Airlift

 Receive Special Olympics Airlift news on your RSS reader.